sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 Arch Linux was a bad choice: since I would use this netbook only once every two months, every time I updated it something broke.
-Or, as an Arch fanboy would say nowadays, "something required manual intervention".
+Or, as an Arch fanboy would say nowadays, something "required manual intervention".
 At some point I got rid of Arch and installed Slackware.

 I also used it without problems at the beginning of university, in 2013,